Covariant quantization of gauge theories with Lagrange multipliers: First-Order Yang-Mills theory

 consequently,

 When $J=0$, this is similar to the Senjanovi\'{c} determinant in Eq.~\eqref{eq:DeltaSenja1YMY}.

 Replacing Eq.~\eqref{eq:DeltaYM} in Eq.~\eqref{eq:fgYM21ab} reads

-which is equal to the generating functional of the FOYM theory in Eq.~\eqref{eq:GF1YM} with sources.
+which is equal to the generating functional of the FOYM theory in Eq.~\eqref{eq:GF1YM} with sources (with an extra quadratic source term).
 This shows that this approach leads directly to the resulting functional obtained from the FS procedure and that the covariance is retained.

 In the presence of matter fields that are not minimally coupled this approach must be modified.
 We can consider the Pauli coupling examined in Section~\ref{section:LMprocedure}, for simplicity the sources are set to zero, $j=J=0$.
 Instead of Eq.~\eqref{eq:1YM}, we now have